Summary

 - Down's syndrome (obstructive sleep apnoea)

-- inconsistent parenting style (limit-setting disorder)
+- inconsistent parenting style or unrealistic sleep expectations (chronic insomnia disorder)

-- adolescent age (delayed sleep phase disorder/syndrome)
+- adolescent age (delayed sleep-wake phase disorder)

 Diagnostic investigations